railsrumble/railsrumble.github.com/rules.markdown

 4. **Source Control at GitHub**

-    We'll provide your team with a free private Git repository courtesy of [GitHub](http://github.com).
+    We'll provide your team with a free private Git repository courtesy of [GitHub](http://github.com) that you must use.
 As you develop your application, you should push your progress to the repository.
 You should push regularly ("commit early, commit often") in order to demonstrate progress.

     Note that organizers will be observing checkins to monitor validity and progress throughout both the development portion of the contest and the judging process.
 Don't plan on doing anything tricky like developing your application in its entirety ahead of time, rebasing it and pushing it in at 9AM Saturday morning and relaxing with a Mimosa.
 That's bad.